MiguelDiLalla/Brickssifier_Studwise/README.md

 - Custom pattern-based classification
 - Rich CLI and Streamlit deployment

-It’s also a personal milestone: a hands-on transition from hospitality to tech, executed with minimal resources and maximum curiosity.
+It's also a personal milestone: a hands-on transition from hospitality to tech, executed with minimal resources and maximum curiosity.

 ---